NamanNayak/Deploy-website/README.md

-# Deploy-website
+# Deploying Website

-To Deploy and Manage Website using tools Git, Jenkins, Docker and Kubernetes with help of AWS cloud platform
+A Simple Deployment of a Wesite using tools like git, Docker, Kubernetes and Jenkins with the help of AWS cloud platform.

+## Tools

+Some tools used are:

+- Docker
+- Jenkins
+- Kubernetes